alexander-ugent/ai_mail_assistant/README.md

-# AI Mail assistant
+# AI Mail Assistant

 Local-first Outlook add-in that processes emails using a mock LLM.
 No external keys required.
 You can later swap to a real LLM by extending the backend `services/llm.py` factory.

-## AI Mail assistant – Local setup and sideload guide
+## AI Mail Assistant – Local setup and sideload guide

 ### Prerequisites
 - Node.js (LTS) and npm